 On June 26, 2017, Dr. Tarek Shalaby, Editor-in-Chief of the Journal of Unexplored Medical Data (JUMD), visited the Beijing office of OAE Publishing Inc. and discussed the development of JUMD.

-Those who attended include Dr. Tarek Shalaby, Mrs. Shalaby, Chairman of the OAE Publishing Inc. Min Fan, Assistant Publisher Dandan Yu, Managing Editors Lisa Huang and Carrie Wang, Assistant Editor of JUMD Jie Feng.
+Those who were present included Dr. Tarek Shalaby and Mrs. Shalaby; Min Fan, Chairman of the OAE Publishing Inc.; Dandan Yu, Assistant Publisher; Lisa Huang and Carrie Wang, Managing Editors, and Jie Feng, Assistant Editor of JUMD.

 （From left: Carrie Wang, Dandan Yu, Dr. Tarek Shalaby, Min Fan, Jie Feng, Lisa Huang）

-Finally, Dr. Shalaby showed his expectation that JUMD, through promotions in meetings and speech publicity to introduce the journal at meetings etc., can be widely known by more researchers so as to encourage them to present their valuable and useful data in JUMD.
+Finally, Dr. Shalaby showed his expectation that through promotions and publicity speeches at meetings etc., JUMD can be widely known by more researchers so as to encourage them to present their valuable and useful data in JUMD.

-At the end of the meeting, Mr. Fan discussed how to collect enough data to improve the influence of the journal, how to publicize, and future direction of development of JUMD with Dr. Shalaby.
+At the end of the meeting, Mr. Fan discussed with Dr. Shalaby how to collect enough data to improve the influence of the journal, how to publicize, as well as the future direction of development of JUMD.
 Fortunately, Mr. Fan and Dr. Shalaby have the same goals regarding journal planning.
 Meanwhile, Dr. Shalaby has provided good promotional advice for JUMD and said he is willing to advertise JUMD by attending meetings.

 Through this meeting, we have a clearer goal of JUMD development and believe that JUMD will become the only journal to publish both negative and positive data, and repeated experiments in the medical field.